 Headache as a manifestation of a delusion whose content involves a mechanism that the patient believes explains the headache (for example, headache is the result of a device implanted in the head by aliens).

-A. Any headache fulfilling criterion C
+- Any headache fulfilling criterion C

-C. Evidence of causation demonstrated by either or both of the following:
+- Evidence of causation demonstrated by either or both of the following:

-2. headache has remitted after remission of the delusion
+- headache has remitted after remission of the delusion

 Delusions are false fixed beliefs, based on incorrect inferences about reality, that are firmly held despite obvious proof to the contrary.
-They may involve a false belief that a serious medical condition (eg, brain tumour or aneurysm) is present and causes the headache, despite repeated proofs and appropriate authoritative reassurances that no such medical condition is present.
-The content of the delusion may be more bizarre, such as the idea of a transmitter being surgically implanted into one’s head and causing the headache.
+They may involve a false belief that a serious medical condition (eg, brain tumour or aneurysm) is present and causing the headache, despite repeated proofs and appropriate authoritative reassurances that no such medical condition is present.
+The content of the delusion may be more bizarre, such as the idea of a transmitter being surgically implanted into the patient’s head and causing the headache.